SamEureka/balenaPhono/README.md

 # balenaPhono <img src="logo.png" alt="turntable image" width="50" />
 ## A turntable phono/AUX/USB network streamer

 balenaPhono is a project for Raspberry Pi that takes the audio output from a turntable or any other audio device and creates a shoutcast/icecast network stream.
+This project is great for anyone looking for a cheap and simple way to play vinyl on Sonos speakers.

 ---
 ### Equipment needed:
 * Raspberry Pi (Tested with Pi Zero W)
+* Audio device:
-* 1. Turntable with USB output -or-
+  1. Turntable with USB output -or-
   2. Turntable with RCA output and [USB Phono Preamp](https://smile.amazon.com/s?k=usb+phono+preamp)
   3. You can use a [USB audio capture card](https://smile.amazon.com/gp/product/B00WPVQXS0) if you want to connect your old Walkman or Diskman.
 * A cheaper [USB phono preamp](https://smile.amazon.com/gp/product/B002GHBYZ0)